Who Needs a Landfill Permit?

 - A topographic map showing the facility, property boundaries to 1/2 mile past the boundaries, each waste processing or disposal unit, wells, springs, and other surface water bodies within 1/4 mile of the property boundaries

-- A disclosure statement containing information concerning past performance in waste management fields of the applicant, officers, directors and/or partners of the applicant's business
+- A completed disclosure statement (Form CN-1306) containing information concerning past performance in waste management fields of the applicant, officers, directors and/or partners of the applicant's business

 - A hydrogeologic assessment of the potential site

 - Financial assurance demonstrating the financial responsibility for closure and post-closure care

 - Other specific requirements for Class I, II, III, and IV disposal facilities